nv-morpheus/morpheus-experimental/appshield-dga-detection/morpheus-pipeline/README.md

 Now that the model has been deployed successfully.
 For the experimental pipeline to execute, let's build a Morpheus container if one does not already exist.

-**Note**: Before running the Morpheus container, we would need to supply an additional docker parameter to bind the Morpheus experimental pipeline repo to the container as a volume.
+**Note**: Before running the Morpheus container, we would need to supply an additional docker parameter to bind the Morpheus experimental pipeline repo to the container as a volume as shown in the example.

+Build the release container as instructed in the [Build Morpheus Container] section of [Getting Started with Morpheus] document.

 Example:
 ```bash
 DOCKER_EXTRA_ARGS="-v ${MORPHEUS_EXPERIMENTAL_ROOT}:/workspace/morpheus_experimental" ./docker/run_container_release.sh
 ```

-Build the release container as instructed in the [Build Morpheus Container] section of [Getting Started with Morpheus] document.

 ## Requirements
 **Note**: Make sure below dependency is installed in your environment before running the DGA detection pipeline.
 Run the installation command specified below if not.